Voluntary Accidental Death and Dismemberment Insurance

 No benefit will be paid if the accident causing the participant's death occurred as a result of participation in a race, or a speed or endurance test.

-Common Accident Benefit — If an employee and his or her spouse or registered domestic partner die as a result of a common accident, the spouse's or registered domestic partner's benefit amount will increase to 100% of the employee's principal sum, to a maximum of $500,000.
+Common Accident Benefit — If a covered person dies as a result of a common accident, the spouse's or registered domestic partner's benefit amount will increase to 100% of the employee's principal sum, to a maximum of $500,000.
 "Common accident" means the same or separate accidents occurring within the same 24-hour period.

 If, at the time of the accident, coverage for a dependent child is in force but there is no dependent who qualifies, the plan will pay a benefit of $1,500 to the participant's beneficiary.